FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 Given I’m in my profile
 When I click on the edit button
 Then I can edit my information
-When I fill the form and leave some fields blank and I click the 'Save changes' button Then I expect to see those fields remained the same
+When I fill the form and leave some fields blank and I click the "Save changes" button Then I expect to see those fields remained the same
 ```